-Xcassia unveils plans for the "Zanzibar Domino", a spiral skyscraper on an artificial island off the west coast of the Zanzibar archipelago, Tanzania.
-The impressive mixed-use complex (over 370.000 square meters) will become the second tallest building (and largest hotel) in Africa.
+Xcassia unveils plans for the “Zanzibar Domino,” a spiral skyscraper on an artificial island off the western coast of the Zanzibar archipelago, Tanzania.
+The massive mixed-use complex (over 370.000 square metres) will become the second tallest building (and largest hotel) in Africa.

 A domino that runs towards the sky of Zanzibar

-The Zanzibar Domino project takes inspiration from the shape of stacked dominoes and is made up of 360 "tiles" that rise to an observation platform at the top.
-"We first sketched it out in Paris in 2009 after my father, my two sons and I played dominoes," says the founder and design director of Xcassia, Jean Paul Cassia.
+The Zanzibar Domino design takes inspiration from the shape of stacked dominoes and is made up of 360 “tiles” that rise up to an observation platform above.
+“We first sketched it in Paris in 2009 after my father, my two sons and I played dominoes,” says the founder and design director of Xcassia, Jean Paul Cassia.

-I have dreamed of making this project for over a decade, with its innate mathematical order and geometries found in nature, its pure lines and proportions that evoke growth, progress and freedom.
-He has all the credentials to remain in the memory. all that was missing was the visionary investor and the right place to make it happen.
-Now there: it's Zanzibar.
+I have dreamed of realizing this project for over a decade, with its innate mathematical order and geometries found in nature, its pure lines and proportions that evoke growth, progress and freedom.
+He has all it takes to remain in the memory. all that was missing was the visionary investor and the right place to make it happen.
+Now there is: it's Zanzibar.

 Jean Paul Cassia, X Cassia